Norris Cotton: Career

 Cotton was elected to the New Hampshire House of Representatives again in 1943, and served as majority leader that year and as Speaker from 1945 to 1947.

 In 1946, Cotton was elected to the United States House of Representatives from New Hampshire's 2nd congressional district for the first time.
 He served until 1954, when he ran for a seat in the United States Senate from New Hampshire in a special election to fill the vacancy caused by the death of incumbent Senator Charles W. Tobey.
 He was elected to a full term in 1956, reelected twice and served in the Senate until 1975.

+His appointment to the House Appropriations Committee in his third term belies his relative public inactivity.
+None of his eleven bills in eight years were enacted; he was successful with three of his six floor amendments, addressing truck safety, the Defense Production Act, and agricultural funding.
+Noteworthy is his comment about his frustration with the legislative process:

+It is not so much the size and complications of government that baffle a new congressman, as it is the fact that he finds himself constantly handcuffed by the legislative process.
+He rarely has the opportunity to vote for what he wants, but nearly always has to take the lesser of two evils – and then try to explain the whys and wherefores to his constituents.
+Thus, during one fateful month, I voted for a compulsory Selective Service bill I disliked, a tax bill I detested, and a price-and-wage-control bill I abominated.

 Cotton voted in favor of the Civil Rights Acts of 1957, 1960, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court, but against the Civil Rights Act of 1964 and the Immigration and Nationality Act of 1965.
 Cotton was the only New England senator do so.
 Cotton was one of thirteen Republican senators to vote in favor of Medicare.
 He was a prominent leader of his party in the Senate, chairing the Senate Republican Conference from 1973 to 1975.
 He did not run for reelection in 1974.
 Three days before his final term ran out, Cotton resigned to allow the governor to appoint Louis C. Wyman.

 Cotton returned to the Senate in August 1975 after the election of his successor was contested.
 The closest Senate election in history, it went through two recounts at the state level, followed by protracted debate on the Senate floor, until both candidates agreed to a special election.
 Cotton served as a temporary senator until the September 1975 special election, the result of which was not challenged; Cotton returned to Lebanon, New Hampshire.
 Cotton was the last senator to return to the senate via appointment for 43 years until Arizona's former Senator Jon Kyl was appointed by Governor Doug Ducey in 2018 following the death of Senator John McCain.